-The Very BEST Stuffed Cabbage Soup Recipe // Video
+The Best Stuffed Cabbage Soup

 All the flavors of Stuffed Cabbage Rolls without all the rolling!
-The very Best Stuffed Cabbage Soup is like the lazy girl’s stuffed cabbage recipe….all the ingredients thrown into a pot and simmered to perfection.
+The Best Stuffed Cabbage Soup is like the lazy girl’s stuffed cabbage recipe….all the ingredients thrown into a pot and simmered to perfection.
 Freezer friendly, too!

 We’re one day closer to winter and the wind last night made me very aware that it’s time to put away the shorts even though I haven’t worn them in weeks.
 The bus stop is, once again, dreadful in the morning with the wind whipping up the hill and hitting us all square in the face like a left hook instead of a kind “good morning” greeting.

 AND we’re going through our first round of colds here….it’s going to be a long winter.
 So, I’ve been stocking the freezer with my favorite soup recipes and sharing them all here because I don’t know what the heck I was doing the past several years but GUYS….I have soooo many recipes still to share with you and this Stuffed Cabbage Roll Soup is one of them.

 Just like my grandfather’s Stuffed Cabbage Rolls, this Stuffed Cabbage Soup is tangy, sweet, savory and hearty.
 All the things you want in a winter comfort food but without all the prepping, rolling and wrapping that’s required when making traditional stuffed cabbage.
 This easy Cabbage Soup recipe is a “toss everything into the pot and go” kinda meal.